a-b-street/abstreet/docs/backlog.md

 	- and maybe to recalculate fixedish things if they change?

 - more advanced road modeling, like https://wiki.openstreetmap.org/wiki/Proposed_features/Street_area
+- yellow center lines eat into the width of one lane arbitrarily

 ## Conga line idea